February 21, 2022

 Walkability – Foot traffic has been on the rise for years as younger generations drive demand for increased walkability in their living spaces.
-The coronavirus pandemic will not end that trend.
-In fact, you can adapt your pedestrian signs for the coronavirus era.
+Pedestrian signs are a critical component of wayfinding systems in congested environments.

-Events and Experiences – Parades, arts festivals, holiday events, and sporting events may be on hold for now, but your public spaces will host events again soon.
+Events and Experiences – Parades, arts festivals, holiday celebrations, and sporting events are revenue generators for your local businesses.
 Include information about special events so that vendors understand the role of events in your placemaking efforts.